boundless-xyz/boundless/docs/src/prover-manual/bento/technical_design.md

 ### The Agent

-The Agent(s) are long polling daemons that opt in to specific actions.
+The [Agent][term-agent](s) are long polling daemons that opt in to specific actions.
 An agent can be configured to act as a:

 - Executor
 - GPU worker